knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestVersionContents.md

 # Test `/rest/versions/{id}/contents`

-## Retrieve version contents
+A version has content.

+To retrieve the contents of a version we first create:

 [ ](- "#docId=createDocument()")
 [ ](- "#fileId=createFile(#docId)")
 [ ](- "#versionId=createVersion(#fileId)")

-A version has content.
-To retrieve the contents of a version we first create:

   - a document;
   - a file;
   - and a version: [ ](- "c:echo=#versionId");